No Repayments - 100% Debt Write-Off

 What is a Debt Relief Order?

-Your financial situation is assessed by a DRO advisor.
+Your financial situation is assessed by an advisor.

 Some debts and assets are excluded and so don’t count towards this limit.

 A DRO can help put a stressful situation behind you while you look forward to a more stable financial future.

 When the DRO is accepted you enter the 'DRO period' which lasts 12 months.